Cycling 74 Max external using Microsoft Kinect SDK

 Setup and usage docs are available at https://github.com/diablodale/dp.kinect/wiki

 - It is based on the Microsoft Kinect SDK.
-You will need at least v1.5 to use this external.
+You will need at least v1.5.2 to use this external.

-- It was developed and tested against Max 6.0.8.
-It is untested against earlier versions.
+- It was primarily developed and tested against Max 6.x.
+It has only been casually tested against Max 5.1.9.

 - There are the same inlets and outlets as compared to my other external jit.openni.
 You can retype dp.kinect in the same max patcher box and quickly migrate to this external.

 - I request you report any issues at https://github.com/diablodale/dp.kinect/issues